Skip to main content

 Ms Celene Craig

 The greater concern in relation to the accuracy of reports and statements tends to be in regard to the online environment, by and large.
 There have not been enormous difficulties with the traditional media.
 Under the provisions of the Digital Services Act which will be coming on stream in 2023 and beyond, the activity of fact checking will take on a much greater role in the context of the online environment and particular aspects of content online.
 There has been a reliance, in terms of fact checking, primarily on academia and not necessarily on regulators per se.
 Academia, which is seen to be neutral in this regard, has tended to be where the skills of fact checking have developed and been concentrated.
-The focus of fact-checking activity is largely on the online environment.
+The focus of fact checking activity is largely on the online environment.
 Another real concern is around getting access to data in order to fact check, particularly with regard to very current issues like Covid-19, recent European elections and so on.
 That is where the emphasis in terms of fact checking news content lies at the moment.

 Ms Stephanie Comey

 The other issue is that disinformation is a very fast-moving process while fact checking is a very slow process.
 There are immediate disadvantages and challenges in the process of fact checking and as Ms Craig has said, there is no question that the bigger issues in terms of disinformation, which are well documented, are online.
-There is a lot of research to support that and in that context, it is important to develop fact-checking capabilities and skills.
+There is a lot of research to support that and in that context, it is important to develop fact checking capabilities and skills.
 There is learning involved in that, as well as time.
 There are also other mechanisms that can be used, including empowering audiences to use their own critical thinking and judgment to make calls on content.
 Wearing my media literacy hat I would always say that fact checking is really important but is a very complex, difficult and slow process and therefore, it may not solve all of the problems we would like it to solve.

-Thank you Deputy Cronin.
+I thank Deputy Cronin.
 Senator Pauline O'Reilly is next.

 I thank all of our guests for coming in.
 As has been said numerous times, there is almost complete unanimity among experts on what climate change is and on the fact that it exists and so on.
 There is also almost complete unanimity on the actions that are required to address climate change.
 There is an acceptance among the general public that climate change exists and is real as well as an understanding of the science.
 Broadcasters have done a good job in presenting the evidence but is it fair to say that a lot more work is needed to communicate the consensus around the actions required to tackle climate change?
 Climate action means a modal shift away from new roads towards cycling, walking and public transport and the associated planning that is required in order to do that.
 It also means that we need to ramp up on renewables, which means that we will need more wind farms, and that we will have to bring down our agricultural emissions.
 These are the areas where the rubber hits the road and we need to make sure that broadcasters understand that.
 My personal experience is that there is no issue around the communication of the fact that climate change exists but a difficulty arises with communicating the things that need to happen to tackle it.
 Are our guests confident that broadcasters are communicating that, are doing it fairly and in accordance with the relevant legislation and the codes of the BAI?